blocky/attestation-service-examples/hello_world_on_chain/README.md

 This example shows you how to bring a Blocky AS function call attestation on chain.
 It builds on the
-[Hello World - Attesting a Function Call](../hello_world_attest_fn_call) example, which shows you how to attest a simple function.
+[Hello World - Attesting a Function Call](../hello_world_attest_fn_call) example, which shows you how to attest a WASM function.

-You'll learn how to:
+In this example, you'll learn how to:

 - Write a smart contract to verify and parse a function call attestation
 - Test the smart contract locally
-- Deploy the smart contract to Base Sepolia and verify a parse a function call attestation on chain
+- Deploy the smart contract to Base Sepolia to verify a function call attestation on chain and use the attested function output in your smart contract

 ## Setup